The heart drug called nitroglycerin was once described like this in the American Heart Association’s journal Circulation:

 It’s still a headache, don’t get me wrong.
 But now it’s a “nice” ache for a very good cause.
 Many patients find this side effect eases up over time.
 I’ve also found that it helps to take a Tylenol 10-15 minutes before taking nitro.
 Note: The Food and Drug Administration sets the maximum acetaminophen (Tylenol) limit for adults at 4,000 milligrams per day.

 Before using a nitro spray for the first time, spray the pump into the air once or twice, away from yourself, others, or open flame.
 This is known as priming the pump.
 If you have not used this medication for six weeks or more, you’ll need to prime it again before use.

 Do not shake the container!

-Dr. Lown still likes to quotes his teacher and mentor Dr. Sam Levine, who maintained that the free use of nitroglycerin enables patients with angina to outlive their doctors.(2)
+Dr. Lown liked to quote his teacher and mentor Dr. Sam Levine, who maintained that the free use of nitroglycerin enables patients with angina to outlive their doctors.(2)

 And he also reminds us:

 ” Taken early, nitro protects the heart from possible injury.

 “When chest discomfort is promptly relieved, there is no need to interrupt activities – except perhaps to slow their tempo.
 Better still is to take a pill in anticipation of discomfort.
 Under such circumstances of increased exertion, excitement, or anxiety, it may be worthwhile to take nitroglycerin preventively, thereby preventing angina’s very occurrence.”